1-d Ising model using Kronecker sum and Kronecker product: Spins in the presence of magnetic field

-From the above diagonal matrix, we can count the degeneracy of each energy level- energy level $2k$ has degeneracy : 1 , energy level $0$ has degeneracy : 2 and energy level $-2k$ has degeneracy : 1.
-Thus, our expression for the partition function evaluates to-
+From the above diagonal matrix, one observes that the degeneracy of each energy level are as follows: energy level $2k$, $0$, $-2k$ have the degeneracy 1, 2, and 1, respectively.
+Therefore, the expression for the partition function evaluates to,